vickynovlani/nops-docs/UserGuides/Dashboards/dashboards.md

 parent: User Guides
 ---

-This section is designed to help you get onboarded to nOps with our automation or with a manual process.
-You can also view which IAM permissions are necessary.
+This section is designed to help you use nOps to create the dashboards you need to increased visibility.

 # Dashboards